 - Tempting with a freebie.
 To get any freebie like an e-book, a user should enter an email address, but it doesn't mean a user wants to receive emails from this website.
 Spammers use these email addresses, as they prove to be valid.

-According to the CAN-SPAM Act signed in 2003, email senders are to meet certain requirements.
+According to the CAN-SPAM Act signed in 2003, email senders are to meet specific requirements.
 Otherwise, their actions will result in a penalty.
 Discover the main requirements in this article.

 How does SendPulse suppress sending spam?

-Before sending an email campaign in SendPulse, you are to activate your mailing list.
-Provide us with the detailed description of its source.
+Before sending an email campaign with SendPulse, you are to activate your mailing list.
+Provide us with a detailed description of its source.
 After analyzing the proofs, we'll notify you whether your description is satisfactory.
 If not, we'll ask the owners of your email addresses to confirm their desire to receive emails from you.